This streaming service is frighteningly awesome for the horror fans

 Shudder’s TV shows are pretty light compared to its movies.
 There are shows like Eli Roth's History of Horror and A Discovery of Witches.
 And you'll even find special preview episodes from the AMC network like The Walking Dead: Dead City, and Dark Winds.
-But if you click Series at the top, you’ll find about 45 different horror TV shows and podcasts.
+But if you click Series at the top, you’ll find about 46 different horror TV shows and podcasts.

 As for movies, Shudder has all kinds of subgenres.
 Who knew there were so many subgenres within the horror genre?
 Well … you did, you lover of gore.

 You can search Shudder's library within genres like Supernatural, Killers, Psychological Thrillers, and Creature Features.
-I counted about 355 movies that you can choose from to watch on Halloween night.
+I counted more than 445 movies that you can choose from to watch on Halloween night.
 Or on a random day in the summer, if that’s your kind of thing.

-But you have to keep in mind, if you’re an average scary movie fan, and you’re looking for popular horror titles like Saw, The Conjuring, or Get Out, you won’t find it here.
+But you have to keep in mind, if you’re an average scary movie fan, and you’re looking for popular horror titles like Saw, Blair Witch Project, The Conjuring, or Get Out, you won’t find it here.

-Instead, you’ll find some darker, some older, and some creepier types of movies that you may never have heard of before.
+Instead, you’ll find some darker, older, and deeper-cut types of movies that you may never have heard of before.
 And for you dedicated horror fans, you’ll have a lot of new content to keep you entertained that you can’t find with another streaming service.

-Like Hulu or Netflix, Shudder has its own Original series, like the show Scare Me, which is a horror-comedy about two strangers telling each other scary stories.
-Or the show Host about six girls who conduct an online séance through Zoom and accidentally invite a demonic presence.
+Like Hulu or Netflix, Shudder has its own Original TV series, like the Shudder original show Scare Me, which is a horror-comedy about two strangers telling each other scary stories.
+Or the show Host, about six girls who conduct an online séance through Zoom and accidentally invite a demonic presence.
 And not to mention Shudder's platter of Joe Bob Briggs content, including The Last Drive-In, where you'll get horror film insights from Mr. Joe Bob Briggs himself.

 So, is Shudder TV worth it?

-Like we said at the beginning … yes, Shudder is definitely worth it, especially if you’re a huge fan of less-popular (but sometimes even scarier) horror content than what you'll find on other streaming platforms.
+Yes, Shudder is definitely worth it, especially if you’re a huge fan of less-popular (but sometimes even scarier) horror content than what you'll find on other streaming platforms.
 If this is you, $57 per year is nothing to stream twisted TV shows and movies all year round.

-Whether you’re a horror buff or the average fan, the strength of Shudder is that it gets you off the beaten path.
+Whether you’re a horror fan or the average viewer, the strength of Shudder is that it gets you off the beaten path.
 Like we said, you’re not going to find Halloween, The Ring, or It.
 But you will find old and new creepy, dark, and suspenseful movies and TV shows you may never have seen before.